 Who Is Buying Fayette County Timber — and What That Means

-Buyer demand on a Fayette County tract is shaped by Tuscaloosa-shed mills, the Fayette/Berry mill cluster, plus Mississippi-state-line cross-bidders within 45 minutes.
+Buyer demand on a Fayette County tract is shaped by Tuscaloosa-area mills, the Fayette/Berry mill cluster, plus Mississippi-state-line cross-bidders within 45 minutes.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the Sipsey hardwood market — among the strongest in west Alabama for graded oak — and Tuscaloosa pulp-and-chip demand.
 A direct, walk-up offer almost never reflects that reality.